freedomofpress/securedrop-docs/docs/development/virtual_environments.rst

 Convert Vagrant boxes to libvirt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+..
+   See also: securedrop#6497

-Convert the VirtualBox images for Focal from ``virtualbox`` to ``libvirt`` format:
+Convert the VirtualBox image for Focal from ``virtualbox`` to ``libvirt`` format.
+Pending resolution of an `upstream bug <https://github.com/chef/bento/issues/1421>`_, we must use an older version of this image.

 .. code:: sh

-   vagrant box add --provider virtualbox bento/ubuntu-20.04 vagrant mutate bento/ubuntu-20.04 libvirt
+   vagrant box add --provider virtualbox bento/ubuntu-20.04 --box-version 202112.19.0 vagrant mutate bento/ubuntu-20.04 libvirt

 You can now use the libvirt-backed VM images to develop against